 browser can handle.

-You can specify specific plot types right in the data source definition, as have these customised visualisations available to the user as simple one-liners know to well-describe the content of the data, or even view the same visuals right in the graphical data source browser application.
+You can specify specific plot types right in the data source definition, to have these customised visualisations available to the user as simple one-liners known to reveal the content of the data, or even view the same visuals right in the graphical data source browser application.
 Thus, Intake is already an all-in-one data investigation and dashboarding app.

 Update data specifications in real time¶

 Intake data catalogs are not limited to reading static specification from files.
 They can also execute queries on remote data services and return lists of data sources dynamically at runtime.
 New data sources may appear, for example, as directories of data files are pushed to a storage service, or new tables are created within a SQL server.

 Sometimes, the well-known data formats are just not right for a given data-set,

 and a custom-built format is required.
 In such cases, the code to read the data

 may not exist in any library.
 Intake allows for code to be distributed along